-There are lots of places in our town for fun There are lots of places in our town for fun There are parks and playgrounds all 'round There are lots of places in our town for fun.
-The people in our town like it here a lot The people in our town like it here a lot
+There are lots of places in our town for fun There are lots of places in our town for fun There are parks and playgrounds all 'round There are parks and playgrounds all 'round There are lots of places in our town for fun.
+The people in our town like it here a lot There are many things to do here There are many things to see here The people in our town like it here a lot.

-There are many things to do here

-There are many things to see here

-The people in our town like it here a lot.